pmitros/cpsd-lottery/docs/schools/kingopen.md

 ### Tips for new families

-There are freequent appeals for:
+There are frequent appeals for:

 * volunteering to help in library;
 * becoming a room parent;